 But in a statement on her primary victory, Sinema did not mention McSally, and instead invoked the late senator John McCain and his "lifetime of service."

 "For all Arizonans, this week has brought a mix of emotions," Sinema said in the campaign release.
 "As I hear from Arizonans across our state, they tell me they want independent leaders who fight every day to make sure Arizona families can succeed.
 Arizonans are turning out in record numbers to make their voices heard."

 She pledged to spend the next 10 weeks earning their support.

 McSally pivoted to the right to secure the Republican nomination, fend off her insurgent rivals, and prove her commitment to President Trump's hardline immigration policies.

-Recent polls show that Sinema has a slight edge over McSally in the general election.
+edge over McSally in the general election.
 Whoever wins will become the first female senator to represent Arizona.

 Sinema ran a centrist campaign, pitching herself to voters as a non-ideological pragmatist who prefers getting things done.
 She harbors fewer liberal policy positions than Abboud, who endorsed single-payer health care and the federal decriminalization of cannabis.